 HIV and Hep C Clinical Preceptorship Program

-STEPS coordinates half or full day clinical preceptorships for Saskatchewan physicians and nurse practitioners interested in treating and managing patients living with HIV and/or Hep C. This is an opportunity for these healthcare providers to shadow a clinician provide STBBI patient care.
+STEPS coordinates half or full day clinical preceptorships for Saskatchewan physicians and nurse practitioners interested in treating and managing patients living with HIV and/or Hepatitis C. These preceptorships offer participants the opportunity to shadow experienced clinicians as they deliver STBBI patient care.

 If you're interested in participating, please fill out the HIV/Hep C Clinical Preceptorship request form